EnigmaCurry/d.rymcg.tech/minio/README.md

 answer the questions it asks and it will take care of running the `mc` client (the Minio command line client) and issuing all the commands.
 Watch the output to learn the exact commands it runs to learn from it.

+To invoke the script, you can simply run `make bucket`.

 You don't have to use this script, you can instead create everything from the GUI console, following the instructions in the next section.